miakd/miakd.github.io/_posts/2022-07-25-This-movement-will-take-you-so-high-and-so-low.md

 subtitle: A letter to my younger self
 ---

+*I wrote a love letter to myself and to the movement for abolition.
+This will be published as part of a letter series by the amazing Desirable Futures Geography Collective.*

+*****

 <div align="left"> To: Mia Karisa Dawson </div>
 <div align="left"> Oberlin, OH </div>
 <div align="left"> November 25, 2014 </div>